shameertk/myRepo/README.md

 # spring-boot-docker
-Spring Boot Jersey Docker Reference Implementation
+Micro Service Reference Implementation using Spring Boot, Jersey and Docker Stack

 # To run the project :